waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ## User input

-Testing that the user can input something
+Testing that the user can select a coin and move it.

 ### Test Data To Use

+I will run the game multiple times.

 ### Expected Test Result